Welfare Fraud: What You Need to Know

-- I am being investigated for fraud.
+- I am being investigated.
 What are my rights?

 - I have an overpayment.
 What should I do?

-- What can I do if DSHS accuses me of getting an intentional overpayment?
+- DSHS has accused me of getting an intentional overpayment.
+What can I do?

 - I am confused about what information I need to provide.
 I have heard that I do not have to report some kinds of income.

-- What if I have not reported the income because another person, like my children's other parent, has made threats against me?
+- What if I have not reported the income because another person, for example the parent of my children, has made threats against me?

 - What if I need more income to take care of my family?